 GHOST TOWN is an international literary magazine curated by California State University San Bernardino.
 We’re looking for fearless and inventive fiction, flash fiction, poetry, essays and translations.
-We publish one on-line issues per year.
-Our reading period is open year round.
+After Issue 10 is live, we will be closing submissions for a time to rest and regroup.

 Contributors to CSUSB’s literary magazines include Yusef Komunyakaa, Said Akl, Padgett Powell, Billy Collins, Laura Kasischke, William Stafford, Peter Orner, Allison Hedge Coke, Mark Irwin, Jeff Parker, Craig Santos Perez, Sandra Alcosser, Chris Bachelder, Hedy Habra, Bob Hicok, Yannis Ritsos, Nicole Kocot, Susan Straight, Jim Daniels, Joan Naviyuk Kane, Michael Martone, Matt Hart, Paul Hoover, Alex Lemon, Harriet Levin and Arda Collins.

 Devin Almond is just a young man that loves his dog and singing in the car.
 He is the current Lead Fiction Editor of Ghost Town and has his creative work forthcoming in The Pacific Review.
 In the past he spent time on the Cajon Courier as: Assistant Feature Editor, Managing Editor, and Editor-In-Chief; he was also previously a staff writer for MSJC’s The Talon.
 He has studied at UCSB, LAVC, MSJC, and is currently in his Creative Writing undergrad at CSUSB.
 His creative work is almost entirely about himself and his own experiences as a proud and visible transman, and the soul-searching and radical self-love it took to get him here.